 A Regional Division may be an attractive prospect to a group of participating states which do not wish to have their own Local Divisions (which they would have to fund).
-Sweden, Estonia, Latvia and Lithuania have announced that they intend to form a Nordic-Baltic Regional Division, and other possible such Divisions being discussed at present include Romania, Bulgaria, Cyprus and Greece; and the Czech Republic and Slovakia.
+Sweden, Estonia, Latvia and Lithuania have announced that they intend to form a Nordic-Baltic Regional Division.

-All Divisions (be they Local, Regional or the Central Division) will have the power to make pan-European decisions covering all participating Member States with respect to a patent being litigated before them.
+All Divisions (be they Local, Regional or the Central Division) have the power to make pan-European decisions covering all participating Member States with respect to a patent being litigated before them.

-Infringement cases will be heard at the Local or Regional Division where the infringement occurred, or the Local or Regional Division where the Defendant (or one of them) is resident, or the Central Division if the Defendant is domiciled outside the EU.
+Infringement cases are heard at the Local or Regional Division where the infringement occurred, or the Local or Regional Division where the Defendant (or one of them) is resident, or the Central Division if the Defendant is domiciled outside the EU.

-For revocation proceedings or declarations of non-infringement, the cases will be heard at the Central Division, or the Division where existing infringement proceedings are pending if applicable.
-The Registry will be based at the Court of Appeal in Luxembourg and shall keep a public register of all cases before the Court.
-In addition, the Registry shall play an active role in case management, including checking that statements of case have complied with all necessary requirements and if they do not, the Registry will ask the relevant party to make the necessary corrections.
+For revocation proceedings or declarations of non-infringement, the cases are heard at the Central Division, or the Division where existing infringement proceedings are pending if applicable.
+The Registry is based at the Court of Appeal in Luxembourg and keeps a public register of all cases before the Court.
+In addition, the Registry plays an active role in case management, including checking that statements of case have complied with all necessary requirements and if they do not, the Registry asks the relevant party to make the necessary corrections.